 Why A Blogger May Slow Down Writing Blog Articles

 Sometimes a blogger has to slow down writing blog articles.
 Their life becomes so busy offline that they can’t keep up online.
-You may have remembered earlier this year my mom got sick and passed away from cancer.
+You may have remembered the year my mom got sick and passed away from cancer.

-Recently my day job at the newspaper got very busy.
+At that same time, my old day job at the newspaper got very busy.
 My company was bought out by another and we lost some co-workers.
 I had to go out of town for new training and still keep up.
 The commute was triple my normal commute so there was no time to get online before and after work.

 Hence, I had found the same thing when I had to slow down my blog posts.
 The traffic went down but I began to get more comments.
 If I had been online and commenting more on other blogs I would have had even more comments on those posts.

 I had been averaging 2-3 posts per week before mom got sick.
 After mom passed I started doing more things.
-Through her dying she taught me to live more.
+Through her death, she taught me to live more offline.
 I began to do things on my bucket list before it becomes too late.

-“It’s only when we truly know and understand that we have a limited time on earth – and that we have no way of knowing when our time is up – that we will begin to live each day to the fullest, as if it was the only one we had. ” ~ Elisabeth Kubler-Ross.
+“It’s only when we truly know and understand that we have a limited time on earth – and that we have no way of knowing when our time is up – that we will begin to live each day to the fullest as if it was the only one we had. ” ~ Elisabeth Kubler-Ross.

 During that time period, it was hard doing 2 blog articles per week.
-In a perfect world I would recommend 2 per week but 1 is okay if you cannot do the 2 per week.
+In a perfect world, I would recommend 2 per week but 1 is okay if you cannot do the 2 per week.
 It gives you space to comment on others and promote your own.

-5 Reasons to Slow Down the Frequency of Your Blog Articles
+6 Reasons to Slow Down the Frequency of Your Blog Articles

 - You don’t have the time to devote to writing quality content.
 Writing great posts can take a couple of hours to days.
 There is the process of finding good images as well as writing.
 And let’s not forget a little formatting too.